-- In the episode "The Mask", there is a scene where it sounded like Bunny was actually having an orgasm when she was thinking about Kitty.
-Mad Dog is also very explicitly a Domestic Abuser and some fans have argued there is even RAPE symbolism by the flower-pot.
-These undertones often believed to have ultimately got the series cancelled
+- In the episode "The Mask", Mad Dog is very explicitly a Domestic Abuser and some fans have argued there is even RAPE symbolism by the flower-pot.
+These undertones often believed to have ultimately got the series cancelled.

 - "Shadow of Courage" features a nasty old rich guy dying just off-screen, feebly calling out for his butler... who just walks away whistling jauntily and leaves the old guy to die.
 Sure, the guy had just fired the butler for no good reason, but that's pretty cold for a kids' show.